 Seems like everyone is jumping on the plant-based bandwagon.
 Why?
 Because it is healthier for you.
-There are many examples of how people are able to reverse damage done to their bodies after a life-long meat focused diet by simply eating more vegetables just a few days a week.
-Read Peaceful Dumplings story - she was overweight, eating the typical American diet (full of processed foods), not eating vegetables or cooking her own meals and had IBS.
-Jane Plant's success story is when she changed how she ate she was able to cure the cancerous tumor she had in her neck.
+There are many examples of how people are able to reverse damage done to their bodies after eating meat their entire lives by simply eating more vegetables just a few days a week.

-I've had my own experience with measurable results.
-After deciding to eat more vegetables and cut back on meat, the first year I made the change, my cholesterol levels dropped 20 points.
+The first year I made the change my cholesterol levels dropped 20 points.
 My cholesterol wasn't even high!
 I was shocked!
-In addition to lowering my cholesterol, I had more energy and just felt better overall.
+In addition to lowering my cholesterol, energy levels increased and I just felt better overall.
 Also, I don't get sick as often which means my immune system is strong and working well.

-So you've decided to eat more plant-based foods but you don't know where to start.
-I've compiled a list of recipes below for breakfast, lunch and dinner that will help you get more vegetables into your lifestyle and help you reduce how much meat you eat.
+Below I've complied a list of recipes for breakfast, lunch and dinner will help you get more vegetables into your lifestyle and help reduce the amount of meat you eat daily.
 I typically eat plant-based 3-4 days a week.
 I find it easier to stick to a schedule during the workweek and allowing myself the flexibility to choose how I want to eat on the weekend.